dgroomes/mongodb-playground/incremental/README.md

   * `source commands.sh`
 * Load a portion of the ZIP Code data:
   * `doImport1`
-* Compute the "averages" data using the non-incremental script:
+* Compute the "averages" data using the non-incremental approach:
   * `doAvg`
-* Compute the "averages" data using the incremental script:
+* Compute the "averages" data using the incremental approach:
   * `doAvgInc`
-  * The results printed to the console should be the same between the non-incremental and the incremental approach.
+  * The results printed to the console should be the same between the non-incremental and the incremental approaches.
 * Load the remainder of the ZIP Code data
   * ```
     doImport2
     doImport3
     ```
-* Again, compute the "averages" data using the non-incremental script:
+* Compute a new version of the "averages" data using the non-incremental approach:
   * `doAvg`
-* *Incrementally* incorporate the new data to compute an updated version of the "averages" analytical data set that was
+* Compute a new version of the "averages" data using the incremental approach:
-  earlier initialized when you first used the incremental script:
   * `doAvgInc`
   * Again, you should notice that the results printed to the console should be the same between the non-incremental and
     the incremental approach, but the distinction is what happened under the scenes: the incremental approach re-used the
     existing materialized view and incorporated the new raw input data incrementally!
 By contrast, the non-incremental
-    script did a full re-computation of the averages data.
+    approach did a full re-computation of the averages data.
-* Now let's move on to executing a formal benchmark over the non-incremental vs. the incremental script.
+* Now let's move on to executing a formal benchmark over the non-incremental vs. the incremental approaches.
 The first step
   is to clear the existing data:
   * `doDropAll`
-* Benchmark the non-incremental script:
+* Benchmark the non-incremental approach:
   * `doBenchmarkAvg`
-* Clear the data again and then execute the incremental script:
+* Clear the data again and then execute the incremental approach:
   * `doDropAll && doBenchmarkAvgInc`

 ## `commands.sh`